ace-dent/pngslim/readme.txt

 Big thanks to: D.Blake, counting_pine, fred01, markcramer, K.Silverman, Sined,
 Thundik81, C.Truta, UncleBuck, Zardalu and others.
-Finally a massive thanks to all authors of the software on which this script depends, and those pioneers developing and optimizing the png standard.
+Finally a massive thanks to all authors of the software on which this script depends, and those pioneers developing and optimizing the PNG standard.

 https://github.com/ace-dent/pngslim/releases